IKEA's Lack shelves are as useful as they are ubiquitous. Here are 11 ways you can employ these little workhorses in every room of your house.

 The picture above is a shot of Rita Hazan's NYC apartment, designed by Jeremiah Brent and Nate Berkus and spotted on Domino.
 The Lack shelves' hidden brackets, which make them appear to float on the wall, create a clean look that's perfect for shoe storage in and out of the closet.

 Blogger Cori from Hey Let's Make Stuff turned her Lack into a slim console table by adding legs underneath.
+This is a great solution for a tight hallway, foyer or, basically, any small space in need of a narrow piece of furniture.

 Don't forget the cats!
 These wall-hung Lack shelves create a playscape for some lucky kitties, as seen on Pampered Petz.